sap-tutorials/Tutorials/tutorials/btp-cap-beginner-golden-path/btp-cap-beginner-golden-path.md

 252;de;Eleonora;Eleonora ist eine Erzählung von Edgar Allan Poe.
 Sie wurde 1841 erstveröffentlicht.
 In ihr geht es um das Paradox der Treue in der Treulosigkeit.
 ```

-Deploy the localized data: `cds deploy --to sqlite`
+Deploy the localized data from the terminal: `cds deploy --to sqlite`

 Restart your application from the debug panel.